-Take care not to disable all network services; you must at least keep <a href="http://httpi telnet , or ssh active.
+Take care not to disable all network services; you must at least keep http (Web interface), telnet , or ssh active.
 Otherwise you will lose access control to the unit, and the only way to reenable these services is by a Factory Reset.

 service svcname action

+'''

 where (depending on the platform):

+'''

+'''

 svcname can be: all, ems, http, onvif, passthrough, rtsp, sap, snmp, ssh, talkback, telnet, vf

+'''